pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-docker-v4-image-custom-resource/index.md

 # of the content of the post, which is useful for targeting search results or social-media
 # previews.
 This field is required or the build will fail the linter test.
 # Max length is 160 characters.
-meta_desc: Announcing the Pulumi Docker Provider 4.0, with improved image build efficiency, Docker BuildKit support, and availability by Pulumi Yaml and Pulumi Java programs.
+meta_desc: Announcing the Pulumi Docker Provider 4.0, with significantly improved performance, Docker BuildKit support, and support for Pulumi Yaml and Pulumi Java programs.

 # The meta_image appears in social-media previews and on the blog home page.
 # A placeholder image representing the recommended format, dimensions and aspect